ericreeves/terraform-generic-function/README.md

-# HashiCat Module for Azure
+# Generic Module Function!

-Cats on the Internet!
+This is useless!